Adult Literacy Volunteers

 - Volunteer Application Form (Word Version)

-Return the completed form to any branch of the Toronto Public Library, or you can email the Word version to adultliteracy@torontopubliclibrary.ca.
+Return the completed application to any branch of the Toronto Public Library, or email it to adultliteracy@tpl.ca.

 |